SiteSupra/sitesupra-docs/docs/supra_cli.rst

 supra:bootstrap
 +++++++++++++++

-Creates default user (username admin, password admin), and loads some initial templates so you can access backend and create new pages.
+Creates default user (username admin, password admin) and loads some initial templates so you can access backend and create new pages.

 supra:shell
 +++++++++++

 Launches REPL shell, with pre-set ``$container`` and ``$application`` variables.
-You can play around with some SiteSupra code without having debug controllers, like so:
+You can play around with some SiteSupra code without having debug controllers:

 .. code-block:: text